xiaxia-wang/Daily-Reading/Books/ITC.md

 - $q_0 \in Q$ is the start state,
 - $q_{\text{accept}} \in Q$ is the accept state, and
 - $q_{\text{reject}} \in Q$ is the reject state, where $q_{\text{reject}} \neq q_{\text{accept}}$.

+A configuation of the TM: For a state $q$ and 2 strings $u, v$ over $\Gamma$, use $uqv$ to represent the current state is $q$, the current tape contents is $uv$, and the current head location is the first symbol of $v$.

+The language of Turing machine $M$: the collection of strings that $M$ accepts, denoted $L(M)$.

+A language is Turing-recognizable (recursively enumerable language) if some Turing machine recognizes it.

+A decider: a TM that always halts on all inputs (either accepts or rejects the input).

+A language is Turing-decidable (recursive language) if some TM decides it.